SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 *Once a new NACL is created, note that all inbound and outbound rules are automatically set to deny everything*.

 ### Change Subnet Associations
-Click on the new NACL's radio tab, and click on the tab below, calld "Subnet associations."
+Click on the new NACL's radio tab, and click on the tab below, called "Subnet associations."

 Click "Edit subnet associations"